1. Best Credit Cards

 The price of groceries skyrocketed when Covid hit—and we’re all still waiting for them to return to earth.

 With my family’s $250+ grocery bill each week, we are seriously considering the Blue Cash Preferred® Card from American Express.
-It has a $95 annual fee—but also an unbelievable 6% cashback reward rate for groceries.
+It has an annual fee—but also an unbelievable 6% cashback reward rate for groceries.

 Other rewards include: